Spooky309/binslib/README.md

 win32 support is as easy as adding an extra case prong but again, i can't be arsed.

 maintained by spooky309 (kole) and gonzo.

+TO ADD A NEW EXAMPLES

+* make a new directory in examples, no spaces in the name!
+* in there, make a main.zig file
+* now it'll appear in the zig-out/bin directory when you build.